puppeteer/puppeteer/docs/api.md

 ### class: Request

-Whenever the page sends a request, the following events are emitted by puppeteer's page:
+Whenever the page sends a request, such as for a network resource, the following events are emitted by puppeteer's page:
 - ['request'](#event-request) emitted when the request is issued by the page.
 - ['response'](#event-response) emitted when/if the response is received for the request.
 - ['requestfinished'](#event-requestfinished) emitted when the response body is downloaded and the request is complete.